cescoffier/introduction-to-vert.x/intro-to-vertx-post-4.md

 They are very similar and follows the same pattern (again!).

 That's great but it does not implement our REST API.
 So, let's focus on this now.
-Just to refresh our mind, here is what we need the following methods:
+Just to refresh our mind, here is the methods we need to update:

 * `getAll` returns all the articles.
 * `addOne` inserts a new article.
 Article details are given in the request body.